Arcticsx/SARP/README.md

 ## Features

-- **Multiple AI Providers**: Works with OpenAI, Anthropic Claude, Deepkseek and local Ollama models
+- **Multiple AI Providers**: Works with OpenAI, Anthropic Claude, Deepseek and local Ollama models
 - **Persistent Sessions**: Conversations are saved and can be resumed later
 - **Custom Personalities**: Create and select different character personas
 - **Memory Management**: Automatic conversation trimming and summarization